• Skip to primary navigation

 Jump to Recipe Print Recipe

-A few years ago, I went to a local restaurant, and they had the most incredible brussels sprouts I have ever tasted.
+A few years ago, I went to a local restaurant, and they had the most incredible deep fried brussels sprouts I have ever tasted.
 These crispy balsamic brussel sprouts were tossed in the most delicious vinegar mixture and topped with salty parmesan shavings.
 The flavor was out of this world.

-My coworkers and I would walk across town to visit this restaurant at lunch just for these brussels sprouts.
+My coworkers and I would walk across town to visit this restaurant at lunch just for these fried brussels sprouts.
 I would take any family and friends who visited to this restaurant so that I could have them taste them too.

 As the restaurant is closed now, I have been on a mission to recreate these incredible flavors.
 I finally believe I've found the perfect combination, and these flash fried crispy brussels sprouts taste exactly like them.
 The best part is this recipe only takes a few minutes to prepare, leaving more time with family and friends.